 14) We recognize the recent use of Eastern style icons in the worship life of the Lutheran Church as an alien element in Western Lutheran churches.
 We reject the veneration of icons or images in the Lutheran Church.

 15) We agree with the conclusions of the Blessed Martin Chemnitz regarding the Seventh Ecumenical Council and its advocacy of adoring images.
 He condemned this council’s decree on adoration of images, whether icons or other types of images: “The chief point is that at this synod it was decreed, contrary to the clear statement of Scripture, and contrary to the unanimous testimony of all antiquity, that sacred images are to be honored, venerated, saluted, embraced, kissed, worshiped, and adored.”
-(Ex. pp. 115-116.)
+(Ex.
+Part IV, pp. 115-116.)

 These theses, and those agreed to in Niles, Michigan, are not seen by us as additions to our vows to the Scriptures and the Lutheran Confessions, which vows are unconditional.
 These theses may change as the issues are further clarified.
 However, we do see them as defining the limits of our fellowship with regard to these issues until such time as we are convinced otherwise from the Scriptures and Lutheran Confessions, or until further clarification is needed.
 We are keenly aware of the fluid nature of such statements.
 We are also keenly aware of the clear lines of distinction they draw among those who call themselves Lutherans, and we intend to draw such lines.